We have put together a series of FAQs to answer any questions you may have about the new academic year and returning to campus.

 The most important aspect is to take the appropriate measures to keep yourself well, such as , appropriate social distancing etc. You should be conscious of your own health and check your temperature frequently and particularly if you feel unwell.

 If you feel unwell or start to experience symptoms you should alert you manager and go home as quickly as possible.
-If you are a student, you should alert SDW and go home or to your room in the halls as quickly as possible.
+If you are a student, you should go home or to your room in the halls as quickly as possible.

 You should inform the University by emailing firstname.lastname@example.org, with details outlined in the 'What should I do if I feel unwell with Covid symptoms?' question.

 What are the rules about administering first aid?

 If someone needs urgent help then social distancing guidelines do not apply.
 Appropriate PPE should however be used.
 A new protocol for such scenarios has been agreed and should be followed.
 Read the COVID-19 First Aid Protocol here.

 Where can I find more information on the University’s health and safety approach to Covid-19?